KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

    The selected clips have different length

--	Shorten and lengthen duration: The clips getting shorted/lengthen but keeping their starting position
+-	Shorten and lengthen duration: The clips get shortened/lengthened but keep their starting position

 -	Clips attached to each other: You cannot lengthen the clips

-Change duration with :guilabel:`Ripple Tool` (|kdenlive-ripple|) enabled
+Change duration with |kdenlive-ripple| :guilabel:`Ripple Tool` enabled

 .. figure:: /images/kdenlive2412_resizing-clip-different-length-ripple.webp
    :width: 50%